wp-plugins/wp-instagram-bank/readme.txt

 * Streamlined code for optimized plugin performance
 * Simple instructions
 * Importing Images & Videos directly from your instagram account
+* Importing Images & Videos directly using hastags from instagram

 The Plugin is built keeping in mind: